barackd222/barackd222.github.io/assets/handsonlabs/buildthedockerimage.md

 <img src="./img/buildthedockerimage-6a.PNG" />

-**Note: If you see the following error, it means that there are ports clashing due to MongoDB and the Node application are still running locally due to port clash.**
+**Note: If you see the following error, it means that there are ports clashing due to MongoDB and the Node application are still running locally.**

 <img src="./img/buildthedockerimage-7.PNG" />